-DIRECTORS' RESPONSIBILITIES IN RESPECT OF THE FINANCIAL STATEMENTS STATEMENT OF DIRECTORS' RESPONSIBILITIES he Directors are required to ensure that adequate accounting records are maintained so as to disclose at reasonable accuracy, the financial position of the Bank.
+The Directors are required to ensure that adequate accounting records are maintained so as to disclose at reasonable adequacy, the financial position of the Bank.
 In preparing these financial statements, they are required to:

 - Select suitable accounting policies and apply them on a consistent basis using reasonable and prudent judgement. - State whether or not the Companies Act, 2019 (Act 992), the Bank and Specialized Deposit-Taking Institutions Act, 2016 (Act 930) and in accordance with International Financial Reporting Standards ("IFRS") have been adhered to and explain material departures thereto. - Use the going concern basis unless it is inappropriate.